The subgroup identification problem for finitely presented groups: Main results

-As an aside, if we were instead to view isomorphisms between groups as Tietze transformations rather than set maps (see \cite[$\S 1.5$]{MKS} for a full exposition of this concept) then we can interpret theorem \ref{pre main} in the following way.
+As an aside, if we were instead to view isomorphisms between groups as Tietze transformations rather than set maps (see \cite[$\S 1.5$]{MKS} for a full exposition of this concept) then we can interpret lemma \ref{pre main} in the following way.

-\begin{thm} There is a finite presentation $P$ of a group with solvable word problem (namely, $\BS(2,3)$) for which there is no algorithm that, on input of a recursive presentation $Q$ such that $\overline{P} \cong \overline{Q}$, outputs a recursive enumeration of Tietze transformations of type $(\ti 1)$ and $(\ti 2)$ (manipulation of relators), and a finite set of Tietze transformations of type $(\ti 3)$ and $(\ti 4)$ (addition and removal of generators), with notation as per \cite[$\S 1.5$]{MKS}, transforming $P$ to $Q$. \end{thm}
+\begin{lem} There is a finite presentation $P$ of a group with solvable word problem (namely, $\BS(2,3)$) for which there is no algorithm that, on input of a recursive presentation $Q$ such that $\overline{P} \cong \overline{Q}$, outputs a recursive enumeration of Tietze transformations of type $(\ti 1)$ and $(\ti 2)$ (manipulation of relators), and a finite set of Tietze transformations of type $(\ti 3)$ and $(\ti 4)$ (addition and removal of generators), with notation as per \cite[$\S 1.5$]{MKS}, transforming $P$ to $Q$. \end{lem}

-\begin{rem} It should be pointed out that such a sequence of Tietze transformations as described above will always exist, which follows directly from lemma \ref{truncate}.
-We merely truncate the relators of $Q$ to get a finite presentation $Q'$, perform a finite sequence of Tietze transformations which takes $P$ to $Q'$ (possible by \cite[Corollary 1.5]{MKS}), and then add rest of the enumeration of relators of $Q$ to $Q'$.
+\begin{rem} It should be pointed out that such a sequence of Tietze transformations as described above will always exist, which follows directly from lemma \ref{truncate}; we merely truncate the relators of $Q$ to get a finite presentation $Q'$, perform a finite sequence of Tietze transformations which takes $P$ to $Q'$ (possible by \cite[Corollary 1.5]{MKS}), and then add the rest of the enumeration of relators of $Q$ to $Q'$.
 The point here is that we cannot compute an enumeration of such a sequence in general. \end{rem}

-Before proceeding to our main result, we note the following lemma which shows that the direction in which we define our isomorphism in theorem \ref{pre main} is inconsequential.
+Before proceeding to our main result, we note the following lemma which shows that the direction in which we define our isomorphism in lemma \ref{pre main} is inconsequential.